alphaleadership/feed/source/_posts/vtightgel/vtightgel#2016-2-13.md

 **Nombre de comptes affectés** : 2 013 164

 ## Description
-In approximately February 2016, data surfaced which was allegedly obtained from V-Tight Gel \(vaginal tightening gel\).
-Whilst the data set was titled V-Tight, within there were 50 other \(predominantly wellness-related\) domain names, most owned by the same entity.
+In approximately February 2016, data surfaced which was allegedly obtained from V-Tight Gel vaginal tightening gel.
+Whilst the data set was titled V-Tight, within there were 50 other predominantly wellness-related domain names, most owned by the same entity.
 Multiple HIBP subscribers confirmed that although they couldn't recall providing data specifically to V-Tight, their personal information including name, phone and physical address was accurate.
 V-Tight Gel did not reply to multiple requests for comment.

 ## Données exposées
 - Email addresses